site24x7/plugins/cpustats/README.md

 * Download the file "cpustats.py" from our GitHub repository using below command and place it under the "cpustats" directory

 		wget https://raw.githubusercontent.com/site24x7/plugins/master/cpustats/cpustats.py

+* Follow the steps in [this article](https://support.site24x7.com/portal/en/kb/articles/updating-python-path-in-a-plugin-script-for-linux-servers) to update the Python path in the cpustats.py script.

 * Execute the plugin script manually using below command to get valid json output